Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Multimodal at scale | Kimi K2.6 | Native vision, cheap tokens |

-The open-weights ecosystem (Kimi K2 + DeepSeek) now covers 80%+ of production use cases at 10-30% of proprietary model cost.
-The remaining 20% requiring peak reasoning, maximum context, or enterprise support justifies the Claude/GPT premium.
+The open-weights ecosystem (Kimi K2 + DeepSeek) now covers 80%+ of my production agentic use cases at 10-30% of proprietary model cost.
+The remaining 20% requiring peak reasoning with tool use, maximum context beyond 256K, or enterprise support justifies the Claude/GPT premium.

 What is Kimi K2 and who makes it? #

-Kimi K2 is a family of open-weights language models developed by Moonshot AI, a Beijing-based AI company founded in March 2023.
+Kimi K2 is the open-weights language model I deploy for agentic tool calling workflows, developed by Moonshot AI, a Beijing-based AI company founded in March 2023.
 The series includes K2 (July 2025), K2.5 (January 2026), and K2.6 (April 2026).
 Moonshot AI was founded by Yang Zhilin, a Tsinghua and Carnegie Mellon alumnus who previously worked at Google Brain and Meta AI, along with co-founders from Tsinghua University.

 What architecture does Kimi K2 use? #

 Kimi K2 uses a Mixture of Experts (MoE) architecture with 384 expert networks.
 For each input token, a gating network selects the top 8 most relevant experts, activating only 32 billion parameters from the 1 trillion total.
-This sparse activation enables high capability at reduced inference cost.
+This sparse activation enables high capability at reduced inference cost for the sustained tool-calling sessions I architect.
 The architecture includes Multi-head Latent Attention (MLA) for memory efficiency, a 400M-parameter MoonViT vision encoder for multimodal tasks, and SwiGLU activations with RMSNorm normalization.

 How many parameters does Kimi K2 have? #